toggysmith/welkarn/README.md

-<h1 align="center">Welkran</h1>
+<h1 align="center">Welkarn</h1>
 <p align="center">Modern C++ project template using Docker, CMake, Doxygen, Clang Format, Google Test, and LLVM Sanitizers.</p>

 # Overview

-Welkran, a modern C++ project template, is not designed to be the best template available on the Internet.
+Welkarn, a modern C++ project template, is not designed to be the best template available on the Internet.
 Instead, it is a personal project that I am developing to educate myself about the C++ ecosystem and to create a template that I can use for my own personal projects.
 While I have taken care to make it useful and functional, it is not intended to be a one-size-fits-all solution for all C++ projects.
 Rather, it serves as a starting point for anyone who wants to create a new C++ project and needs a basic template to get started.
-As with any open-source project, Welkran is a work in progress, and I am constantly improving it based on feedback from the community and my own learning experiences.
+As with any open-source project, Welkarn is a work in progress, and I am constantly improving it based on feedback from the community and my own learning experiences.

 # Generating Documentation